Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16. 101-symbolic_link_permissions Script
 This script, when executed changes the owner and the group owner of _hello to vincent and staff respectively.

+17. 102-if_only Script
+This script changes the owner of the file hello to betty only if it is owned by the user guillaume.